 I think I speak for everyone when I say I wish Eric the best, but this decision needed to be made.
 It is time for a change in Cleveland.

-Topics: Eric Wedge
+Tags: Eric Wedge